-3.2 This Agreement shall be for the same term as the 2014 Physician Master Agreement and will be subject to renegotiation and/or termination pursuant to Articles 27 and 28 of the 2014 Physician Master Agreement.
+- 3.1 This Agreement comes into force on April 1, 2019. - 3.2 This Agreement shall be for the same term as the 2019 Physician Master Agreement and will be subject to renegotiation and/or termination pursuant to Articles 26 and 27 of the 2019 Physician Master Agreement.